PACKAGE-EXPLORER/pyi40aas/README.md

 # PyI40AAS – Python Industry 4.0 Asset Administration Shell

+### This project is now known as basyx-python-sdk, available here: https://github.com/eclipse-basyx/basyx-python-sdk

 The PyI40AAS project aims to provide an implementation of the Asset Administration Shell (AAS) for Industry 4.0 Systems, compliant with the meta model and interface specification provided in